aws-samples/serverless-sinatra-sample/README.md

 Getting Started
 ---------------

-These directions assume you want to develop on your local computer, and not from the Amazon EC2 instance itself.
-If you're on the Amazon EC2 instance, the virtual environment is already set up for you, and you can start working on the code.

 To work on the sample code, you'll need to clone your project's repository to your local computer.
 If you haven't, do that first.
-You can find instructions in the AWS CodeStar user guide.

 1. Install bundle